Taking Action on Climate

 Maintain 100% FSC™ certification in our own forest landholdings

-100% responsibly sourced fibre with 75% FSC or PEFC certified fibre procured by 2025 and the remainder meeting the FSC Controlled Wood Standard
+Procure 100% responsibly sourced fibre with fibre procured and the remainder being controlled wood 75% FSC- or PEFC-certified fibre by 2025, and the remainder meeting the FSC Controlled Wood standard

 Implement leading forestry measures to ensure productive and resilient forests

-We maintained FSC certification in our own forestry landholdings.
-In South Africa, we passed surveillance audits and confirmed conformance with the FSC and PEFC forestry management certification standards.
+We have successfully maintained FSC and PEFC certification in our own plantation forestry landholdings.
+In South Africa, we passed surveillance audits reaffirming our compliance with these forestry management certification standards.

-In 2024, we completed the first phase of our TEAMING UP 4 FORESTS partnership with the International Union of Forest Research Organizations (IUFRO) and published an evidence-based synthesis study on European forests in disruptive times.
-Read more here.
+In 2025, we extended our TEAMING UP 4 FORESTS partnership with the International Union of Forest Research Organizations (IUFRO) for another three years, focusing on key challenges for the sustainable provision of wood-based products.

 Safeguard biodiversity and water resources in our operations and beyond